waynegm/imgViewer/README.md

 ###zoomable
   * Controls if image will be zoomable
   * Default: true
-  * Example - to disble image zooming:
+  * Example - to disable image zooming:

 ```javascript
 $("#image1").imgViewer("option", "zoomable", false);